danielpetho/unbaited/README.md

 ## Installation

 ### Chrome/Safari
-1. Install the extension from the Chrome Web Store
+1. Install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/unbaited-prototype/bpbnggihcaknipcgbpgjgfhgmdgcokcg)
 2. Get your API key from [Groq](https://console.groq.com)
 3. Open the extension settings and enter your API key
 4. Optionally customize the system prompt to adjust how tweets are analyzed

 ### Firefox
-1. Install the extension from Firefox Add-ons (coming soon)
+1. Install the extension from [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/unbaited-prototype/)
 2. Get your API key from [Groq](https://console.groq.com)
 3. Open the extension settings and enter your API key
 4. Optionally customize the system prompt to adjust how tweets are analyzed